chord progressions in tonal music

 These novel concepts include the following (but not only the following):

-Please note, the above is not a complete list To check whether an idea needs to be referenced in this way then please refer to the glossary.
+Please note, the above is not a complete list.
+To check whether an idea needs to be referenced in this way then please refer to the Glossary.
 All such novel ideas or novel uses of a word are indicated with an *.

-When making a reference to, or using one of these terms as specified on www.harmony.org.uk then please make the reference in a way similar to the following example:
+When making a reference, then please make the reference in a way similar to the following examples:

 "…. using Tom Sutcliffe's concept of static and dynamic harmony (see www.harmony.org.uk) ….."